 - If the exemption is denied, you'll be notified why it was denied.
-If you disagree with the basis for denial, you may request a follow-up review on or after Oct.
-1, 2019.
+If you disagree with the basis for denial, you may request a follow-up review.

 If you're granted an exemption because your approved plan offers benefits that match or exceed those provided under the state's program, your covered individuals will still be entitled to rights and protections.
 This includes: